Stan Lee's legacy is often reduced to a roll call.

 He was as important as an editor and public voice as he was as a co-creator

-Marvel's memorial page for Lee is especially useful because it frames him not only as a writer but as the voice of Marvel itself.
+Marvel's memorial page for Lee is especially useful because it frames him as a writer and as the voice of Marvel itself.
 It follows him from Timely Comics to Atlas to Marvel and emphasizes that, as editor-in-chief, he gave the line a recognizable personality.
 The page also highlights "Stan's Soapbox," his editorial column, and the "Marvel method" that shaped how stories were built with artists.

-That part of the story matters because Lee was not simply a lone genius manufacturing concepts in isolation.
+That part of the story matters because Lee was more than a lone genius manufacturing concepts in isolation.
 He was an organizer of tone.
 He fostered a bullpen culture, talked directly to readers, and made the company's pages feel connected to each other and to the audience.
-Readers were not just buying stories; they were entering a house style full of jokes, chatter, cross-reference, and familiarity.
+Readers bought stories while entering a house style full of jokes, chatter, cross-reference, and familiarity.

 This is why Lee could become a public face for comics in a way few creators ever do.
-He did not only write the stories.
-He narrated the medium's self-understanding.
+He wrote stories and narrated the medium's self-understanding.

 He pushed social commentary into a mass form